 MSc Degree Requirements

 The course-based MSc degree is primarily intended as a terminal degree, to be followed by employment in a related occupation.
-For this reason, course-based MSc students are not normally admitted with a full-time teaching assistantship.
-Students who plan to continue to a PhD program, and then to a research-related career, are encouraged to enter the thesis-based M.Sc program.
+Course-based MSc students are not provided funding.
+Students who plan to continue to a PhD program are encouraged to enter the thesis-based MSc program.